 Configure Mail Flow

-Set up mail routing between on‑premises and Exchange Online:
+Set up mail routing between on‑premises Exchange and Exchange Online:

 # Centralized Mail Transport (recommended)